BitRate27/FICECamtroller/README.md

 You may also choose to use FICE Camtroller as your main interface for adjusting FICE settings
 - Complete control over settings like White Balance, only available in PTZ Menu mode
 - Easier to navigate than PTZ Menu
-- Refresh button to see actual values stored in presets or values which may have been changed my PTZ Optics, PTZ Menu or another controller.
+- Refresh button to see actual values stored in presets or values which may have been changed by PTZ Optics, PTZ Menu or another controller.
 - Ability to share FICE settings across cameras